silviu-toderita/TAG_Machine/SETUP.md

 2. Configure your preferred development environment for the NodeMCU or an ESP8266 with 4MB of flash memory.

-3. Configure at least 1MB of flash memory for file storage using SPIFFS.
+3. Configure at least 1MB of flash memory for file storage using LittleFS.

 4. Install the following dependencies:
 	* [knolleary/PubSubClient](https://github.com/knolleary/pubsubclient) 2.8